iacobus-net/ptmf/README.md

 At present test applications are using IEC 60870-5-104 protocol.
 New protocol IEC 61850 could be used too.

-# Multicast tools
+# mFtp - Multicast ftp
 Added MFTP.
 An Multicast Ftp tool
+Use: java -jar mftp1.2.jar

+# mChat - Multicast chat
 Added MChat.
 An Multicast Chat tool
+Use: java -jar mchatv1.2.jar

+# Multicast tools
-Addef mutils.
-A simple ping tool for send and receive multicast packets to test multicast communications on your network.
+Added mutils.
+A simple multicast ping tool for send and receive multicast packets to test multicast communications on your network.

+Use: java -cp mutil2.0.jar iacobus.mutil.mPingSender
+Use: java -cp mutil2.0.jar iacobus.mutil.mPingReceiver

 # Licence
-Power Transport Multicast Framework (v2.0) is being moving from v1.2 to 2.0 now to be available under Apache 2.0
+Power Transport Multicast Framework (v2.0) is now available under Apache 2.0